cjy-2001/sticky-prices/README.md

 1. Direct to the right directory (there are two versions of the game, with or without Adjust Cost)
 2. Reset the database: otree resetdb
-3. Start the server: otree runserver
+3. Start the server: otree devserver
 4. Go to http://localhost:8000

 Make sure to reset the database between test sessions.